 Imagine you have one piece of work, represented by a LeanKit card, that cannot start until three other cards are done.
 Additionally, three other pieces of work cannot start until this card is done.
 So there are three cards that this card is reliant on and three cards that are reliant on this card.

 Then, we recommend using these unique IDs in various tags within dependent cards alongside additional text indicating the type of dependency.

-If a card must be preceded by one or more other cards, you might use a tag consisting of "preceded by" and the card ID of the card that must be completed before work on this one can commence.
+If a card must be preceded by one or more other cards, you might use a tag consisting of "preceded by" and the unique card ID of the card that must be completed before work on this one can commence.
 For example, you could add the tag "preceded by 12345678" to a card that can't be started on until the card 12345678 is done.

 You can use a similar tag on a card to indicate which other cards depend on this card being completed first.
 For example, adding the tag "succeeded by 24680135" to show that card 24680135 is waiting on this card to be completed first.

-You can easily copy the card ID from the card link in your browser while in the card.
-The final string of numbers in the URL for the card is the card ID.
+You can easily copy the unique card ID from the card link in your browser while in the card.
+The final string of numbers in the URL for the card is the unique card ID.
 For example, if the link is:

 you would simply copy the last set of numbers, in this case “1234567893,” to include in your tags.